speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 categories: rust build
 ---

-This is a bit long as it's a summary of my one and half day debugging adventure.
+This is a bit long as it's a summary of my day and a half debugging adventure.
 I wanted to throw as much info out there to communicate that debugging isn't often a 5 minute find it and fix it process.